vf375/ci2/A03/README.md

 3)Install requirements:
 pip install -r requirements.txt

-4)Run the script with your XML file: python strankator.py <path/to/yourfile.xml>
+4)Run the script with the benzidine XML file: python pubchem_parser.py PubChem_benzidine.xml

 What the script does:
-takes an xml file as an argument and if said xml file has elements cmpdname, prints each of those in a separate line
+takes the xml file as an argument and prints each of its iupacname elements on a separate line